SAP-samples/cloud-sdk-learning-journey/ts-adman/README.md

 ```

 Check the services were generated under **service-specifications** folder.
 5. Retrieve your API Key: Sign into [api.sap.com](https://api.sap.com/api/API_BUSINESS_PARTNER/overview), click on **Show API Key** and copy the value.
-Open the file **business-partner.service.ts** from **src/business-partner** folder.
-At the beginning of the file, we initialize a constant for the API KEY.
+Open the file **constants.ts** from **src** folder.
+At the beginning of the file, we export a constant for the API KEY.
 Set the value to be your API Key.
 Example:

 ```
 const API_KEY = 'G6aeNlgXqQembSEV';